FDOT District Four - Palm Beach Header Image

 One lane in each direction of SR 704/Okeechobee Boulevard from Red Trail to west of Australian Avenue will be closed from 8:30 p.m. until 6:30 a.m., Monday through Thursday for concrete and signalization work.
 Lane closures will not occur simultaneously, and pedestrian detours will be in place as needed.

-One outside eastbound shoulder and sidewalk of SR 704/Okeechobee Boulevard from Red Trail to west of Australian Avenue will be closed daily from 8 a.m. until 5 p.m., Monday, Mar.
-24 through Wednesday, Mar.
-26, for drainage work.
+The westbound SR 704/Okeechobee Boulevard shoulder and sidewalk from Red Trail to west of Australian Avenue will be closed from 8:30 p.m. until 6:30 a.m., Monday through Thursday for concrete and signalization work.

 SR 809/Military Trail at SR 882/Forest Hill Boulevard Intersection Improvements Project

-One eastbound and westbound lane on Forest Hill Boulevard may be closed from Haverhill Road to Kirk Road from 7 a.m. to 5 p.m.
+One lane in each direction of SR 882/Forest Hill Boulevard may be closed from Haverhill Road to Kirk Road from 7 a.m. to 5 p.m.
 Monday through Friday for signalization work.

-One northbound and southbound lane on Military Trail may be closed from Summit Boulevard to Purdy Lane from 10 a.m. to 3 p.m.
+One lane in each direction of SR 809/Military Trail may be closed from Summit Boulevard to Purdy Lane from 10 a.m. to 3 p.m.
 Monday through Friday for signalization work.

 Intersection Lighting Retrofit Improvements Project